dpastling/plethora/README.md

 This script automates the Bowtie2 alignments for the filtered reads generated above.

-Alterativly, Bowtie2 can be run separately using the shell script `code/bowtie.sh`
+Alternatively, Bowtie2 can be run separately using the shell script `code/bowtie.sh`

 #### 4. (Optional) Remove temporary files